bodrick/awesome/TOPICS.md

 ## lab-machine

 *   [AutomatedLab/AutomatedLab](https://github.com/AutomatedLab/AutomatedLab) - AutomatedLab is a provisioning solution and framework that lets you deploy complex labs on HyperV and Azure with simple PowerShell scripts.
 It supports all Windows operating systems from 2008 R2 to 2022, some Linux distributions and various products like AD, Exchange, PKI, IIS, etc.

-## pki

-*   [AutomatedLab/AutomatedLab](https://github.com/AutomatedLab/AutomatedLab) - AutomatedLab is a provisioning solution and framework that lets you deploy complex labs on HyperV and Azure with simple PowerShell scripts.
-It supports all Windows operating systems from 2008 R2 to 2022, some Linux distributions and various products like AD, Exchange, PKI, IIS, etc.
-*   [damienbod/AspNetCoreCertificates](https://github.com/damienbod/AspNetCoreCertificates) - Certificate Manager in .NET Core for creating and using X509 certificates
-*   [webprofusion/certify](https://github.com/webprofusion/certify) - Professional ACME Client for Windows.
-Certificate Management UI, powered by Let's Encrypt and compatible with all ACME v2 CAs.
-Download from certifytheweb.com

 ## scripted